chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

   where :math:`\phi'` is the filtered phase fraction.

   .. attention::
-    In this case, the heat affect fluid must be initialized as ``fluid 1``.
+    In this case, the heat affect the fluid initialized as ``fluid 1``.

 * When ``type`` is set to ``heat_flux_vof_interface``, it **must be used in conjunction with the** :doc:`VOF auxiliary physic <./volume_of_fluid>`.
 This model is used to apply the heat flux, given by the expression below, only at the interface.